glitter06/Tailwindcss-p/README.md

 npm start
 ```

-4. Open your browser and navigate to `http://localhost:3000` to view the landing page.
+4. Open your browser and navigate to `https://nikel09.netlify.app/` to view the landing page.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements